 Many things changed throughout the epidemic, and many industries and sectors of life were affected.
 The capacity to travel globally without difficulties has had a significant impact on all of us.
 Something that used to come naturally in a tiny, connected society has now become a challenge.
 Every travel decision we’ve made has been second-guessed, and the bulk of us haven’t left the country in at least two years.

 As the world opens back up, we have a look at the best destinations to travel to and teach English abroad.
-There are many on our list, but Thailand is definitely on the top of that.
+There are many on our list, but Thailand is definitely on the top of that – we will know more about the Teaching English in Thailand with a TEFL or TESOL certification after the Pandemic.
 For TEFL Institute alumni, this has been the prime destination and the pandemic has not changed this.

 Where do we start with the Land of the Smiles?
 This has been the most popular destination for years within the TEFL industry and the economy and job prospects only grow.
 During the pandemic, Thailand reacted fast with its measures and border control.
 This was necessary being so close to the start of the outbreak.
 Teachers were looked after as schools went online and many stayed teaching there throughout the lockdown period.
 Yes, that’s right!
 They just didn’t want to leave.